Water and

 Anions may be classified as kosmotropes or chaotropes according to how the effect the water's stretch vibrations; ionic kosmotropes (for example, F-) causing broadening and movement to lower wavenumbers whereas chaotropes (for example, I-) causing narrowing and movement to higher wavenumbers [758].
 Primarily this seems due to water's ability to hydrogen bond to the anions.
 The vibrational spectra of H3O2- and H5O2+ are described on another page.

 The reported structuring absorption of sound by water is not generally accepted.
-[Back to Top to top of page]
+[Back to Top ]

 Absorption coefficientsd for water